Big and Small: Using Two Rigid Heddles for Two Densities

 If you’ve never woven with two heddles before, you might check out my book, The Weaver’s Idea Book, chapter 5, that talks about threading and weaving with two heddles.
 I hope you’ll give it a try.

 Originally posted on August 15, 2012.
 Featured Image: Photo by George Boe.
-The pattern for the Classic Houndstooth Placemats is available in Easy Weaving with Little Looms 2017, available in April 2017.
+The pattern for the Classic Houndstooth Placemats is available in Easy Weaving with Little Looms 2017.